caltechlibrary/sidewall/README.md

 dimensions.login()
 ```

-When done this way, Sidewall will use the operating system's keyring/keychain functionality to get the user name and password.
+When done this way, Sidewall will use the operating system's keyring/keychain functionality (via [keyring](https://github.com/jaraco/keyring)) to get the user name and password.
 If the information does not exist from a previous call to `dimensions.login()`, Sidewall will ask you for the user name and password interactively, and then store it in the keyring/keychain for next time.

 If asking the user for credentials interactively on the command line is unsuitable for the application you are writing, you can also supply a user name and password to the `login()` method as keyword arguments: